AnyVisionltd/anv-ui-components/CONTRIBUTING.md

 This repo uses npm workspaces, so you should install `npm` as the package manager.
 See [installation guide](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

+the latest stable version is the lastes `tag`.

 ## Issues

 No software is bug-free.
 So, if you got an issue, follow these steps: